“No-one is disposable.”

 A Reentry plan created by the incarcerated individual, the BCJC Director, and a Parole Officer will address:

 - Barriers to reentry by linking the Core Member to resources for housing, employment, transportation, mental health, substance abuse and medical services and entitlement benefits

 - Victim needs and community safety

 - Expectations for future discussions of responsibility and accountability

 COSAs are the center of the Restorative Reentry Program.
 Comprised of 3 to 5 trained community volunteers, the COSA meets with participants ideally while still incarcerated and then once they have reentered the community.
 The goals of the COSA are:

 - Enhance community safety

-Specifically, the COSA assists the Core Member to meet the challenges of everyday living, i.e., doing laundry, transportation, budgeting, shopping, cooking, and preparing for a job interview.
-The COSA also works with the Core Member to identify triggers that might lead to reoffending and together create a Relapse Prevention Plan.
-Finally, the COSA helps the Core Member determine how to make amends to those impacted by her/his past behavior.
+Specifically, the COSA assists the participant to meet the challenges of everyday living, such as doing laundry, transportation, budgeting, shopping, cooking, and preparing for a job interview.
+The COSA also works with the participant to identify triggers that might lead to harmful behavior.
+Finally, the COSA helps the participant determine how to make amends to those impacted by their past behavior.